cbalan/k101/README.md

 ## I'm done!
 What's next?
-This workshop only scratched the surface.
+This workshop is barely scratching the surface.
 Please refer to https://kubernetes.io/docs/concepts/ for advanced topics like security, storage, networking and cluster administration.

 Check out how other projects are being deployed on Kubernetes via helm charts. https://github.com/helm/charts/tree/master/stable/